oolongtensor/oolong/docs/src/index.md

 # Oolong
-Prototype for a symbolic Tensor DSL in Julia.
+Oolong is prototype of a symbolic Tensor DSL in Julia.
+Its goal is to see how well Julia works for creating a DSL and how well it could work together with Python.

-Turns tensor operations into an abstract syntax tree.

 Example:
 ```jldoctest